frederic-perez/AmE-dictionary/data/dictionary.md

 __camp<sup>1</sup>__ _n_ :four::hammer: _The Pacquiao camp did not object._ _Available May-August for groups, camps, and conferences._
 __camp<sup>2</sup>__ _adj_ _A classic camp comedy._
 __campaign__ _n, v_ :mute:[campai~~g~~n]
+__campanile__ _n_ A bell tower, especially one near but not attached to a church or other public building.
 __camper shell__
 __camper__ _n_ :three::hammer: (campers) _Cars, trailers, boats & campers $45/month._
 __campground__ _n_ :three: An area used for setting up a camp or holding a camp meeting. _Leave the campground cleaner than you find it._ _Inshallah was a campground for indians, most likely Tonkawas but also possibly Comanches._